imimali/coderun-2025-training/README.md

 ```
 As you can see, the list of users displayed is now persisted.

 This, however is not all.
 Models can have references to each other.
-You can read about how this works [here](https://docs.djangoproject.com/en/5.1/topics/db/models/)
+You can read about how this works [here](https://docs.djangoproject.com/en/5.2/topics/db/models/)

-## That's all for this training!
+## That's all, folks!
 We learned how to create views, how to route them with proper URL patterns, we covered
 sending data through forms and persisting data in a DB.
 You can always refer to the original [documentation](https://www.djangoproject.com/).

-And finally, you can reach out to me in multiple ways.
+And finally, if you have any questions, you can reach out to me in multiple ways.

 <p align="center">
 <a href="https://www.linkedin.com/in/imre-gergely-mali/" target="blank"><img align="center" src="https://user-images.githubusercontent.com/88904952/234979284-68c11d7f-1acc-4f0c-ac78-044e1037d7b0.png" alt="linkedin" height="50" width="50" /></a>